SpinDoctorMRI/SpinDoctor/README.md

-# SpinDoctor
+# SpinDoctor MatrixFormalismModule

-SpinDoctor is a software package that performs numerical simulations for diffusion magnetic resonance imaging (dMRI) for prototyping purposes.
+SpinDoctor is a software package that performs numerical simulations of diffusion magnetic resonance imaging (dMRI) for prototyping purposes.

-SpinDoctor can be used

-1) to solve the Bloch-Torrey PDE to obtain the dMRI signal (the toolbox provides a way of robustly fitting the dMRI signal to obtain the fitted Apparent Diffusion Coefficient (ADC));
-2) to solve the diffusion equation (DE) of the H-ADC model to obtain the ADC;
-3) a short-time approximation formula for the ADC is also included in the toolbox for comparison with the simulated ADC.

-The PDEs are solved by P1 finite elements combined with built-in MATLAB routines for solving ordinary differential equations.
-The finite element mesh generation is performed using an external package called TetGen that is included in the toolbox.

-SpinDoctor provides built-in options of including
-1) spherical cells with a nucleus;
-2) cylindrical cells with a myelin layer;
-3) an extra-cellular space (ECS) enclosed either
-a) in a box or b) in a tight wrapping around the cells;
-4) deformation of canonical cells by bending and twisting.
-5) permeable membranes for the BT-PDE (the H-ADC assumes negligible permeabilty).
-Built-in diffusion-encoding pulse sequences include the Pulsed Gradient Spin Echo and the Ocsilating Gradient Spin Echo.
+The MatrixFormalismModule computes a closed form representation of the diffusion MRI signal called Matrix Formalism, that is based on the eigendecomposition of the Laplace operator, defined in the diffusion geometry.
+Currently, it computes this representations in neurons subject to impermeable boundary conditions, for the PGSE sequence.
+Permeable membranes and general diffusion-encoding sequences are subjects of future work.

-Paper about SpinDoctor can be found at https://arxiv.org/abs/1902.01025

-Website of SpinDoctor can be found at http://www.cmap.polytechnique.fr/~jingrebeccali/software.html
+Paper about SpinDoctor can be found at https://arxiv.org/abs/1902.01025 Website of SpinDoctor can be found at http://www.cmap.polytechnique.fr/~jingrebeccali/software.html

-Software requirements: SpinDoctor is compatible with MATLAB (version R2017b or later) together with the Partial Differential Equation Toolbox.
+Software requirements: SpinDoctor MatrixFormalismModule is compatible with MATLAB (version R2017b or later).

 Getting started

-1) The DISTRIBUTE folder contains drivers for examples in the SpinDoctor paper as well as a general purpose driver called driver_spindoctor.m
+    The DISTRIBUTE folder contains a general purpose driver.
+    Two sets of input files are provided, one for simulations in one gradient direction, and one for HARDI simulations.
-2) The functions that the user is likely to call directly from the driver are located at the top level of DISTRIBUTE/SRC.
+    The functions that the user is likely to call directly from the driver are located at the top level of DISTRIBUTE/SRC.
-3) Other functions are stored in subfolders of DISTRIBUTE/SRC.
+    Other functions are stored in subfolders of DISTRIBUTE/SRC.
-4) Documentation of the top level functions can be found in DOC/
+    Documentation of the top level functions can be found in DOC/

-Authors: Jing-Rebecca Li, Van-Dang Nguyen, Try Nguyen Tran.
+Authors: Jing-Rebecca Li, Try Nguyen Tran, Van-Dang Nguyen.

 Copyright (C) 2019